 Recommended Title Structure per Vertical

-Relevant key attributes and their sequence in the title differ across products type and industries.
+Relevant key attributes and their sequence in the title differ across products types and industries.
 For example, model numbers are an important attribute for electronics but not an attribute to highlight when it comes to clothing.

 Fortunately, based on Google’s Shopping Best Practices, we have prepared a handy guide on how to structure your product title depending on vertical.